 #5 Rinse The Area With Stain In A Water

-It’s important to thoroughly scrub the stain area.
+It’s important to thoroughly scrub the stained area.
 Once that’s done, rinse it with water using a power hose or garden hose.
 This will ensure that any debris or dirt in the area of the spill is removed.

 If you see any remaining stains after rinsing, don’t worry – they can usually be removed with a little bit of effort.
 Scrub it again until the stain is completely removed.

-you may interest in: Can I Use Rice As Cat Litter And What Other Emergency Cat Litter Alternatives
+you may be interest in: Can I Use Rice As Cat Litter And What Other Emergency Cat Litter Alternatives

 How long should we leave Kitty Litter On Oil Spill?

-We hope you never have to use it, but in case you ever have an oil spill in your garage or driveway, we wanted to make sure you know about our recommended kitty litter for oil spill.
+We hope you never have to use it, but in case you ever have an oil spill in your garage or driveway, we wanted to make sure you know about our recommended kitty litter for the oil spill.
 As the name intended, this product is designed to serve as a litter box filler to help soak up liquids.

 You may have a question about how long you should leave kitty litter on an oil spill.
 The answer really depends on the size of the stain and how much kitty litter you use to soak up the oil.